Semitauonic $b$-hadron decays: A lepton flavor universality laboratory: Theory of Semileptonic Decays

 as well as the ability to directly extract or constrain the $1/m_{c}^2$ corrections.
 The latter are found to be consistent with HQ symmetry power counting expectations.
 Similar techniques will be applicable to the two $\Lambda_c^*$ excited states with $s^P_\ell = 1^-$~\cite{Leibovich:1997az, Boer:2018vpx}, once data is available.
 At present, predictions for $\calR(\Lambda_c^*)$ may be derived using a constituent quark model approach~\cite{Pervin:2005ve} similar to ISGW2, yielding $\calR(\Lambda_c^*(2595)) \simeq 0.16$ and $\calR(\Lambda_c^*(2625)) \simeq 0.11$.

 Finally, the semileptonic decay $B_c \to \Jpsi(\to \ell \ell)l\nu$ provides an extremely clean signature to test LFUV.
-The above HQ symmetry arguments, however, cannot be applied to double heavy quark mesons such as $B_c$ and $\Jpsi$ (or the pseudoscalar $\eta_c$): They cannot be thought of as a single heavy quark dressed by brown muck, nor do we expect approximate conservation of the spin of the heavy quarks in the underlying $b \to c$ transition.
-Hence an HQET description cannot be used for these modes.
-A variety of quark model based analyses and predictions have been conducted, with wide-ranging predictions for $\RJ \sim 0.2$--$0.4$.
+The aforementioned HQ symmetry arguments, however, cannot be applied to double heavy quark mesons such as $B_c$ and $\Jpsi$ (or the pseudoscalar $\eta_c$): They cannot be thought of as a single heavy quark dressed by brown muck.
+Rather, large kinetic energy terms break the heavy quark flavor symmetry, leaving an approximate residual heavy quark spin symmetry~\cite{Jenkins:1992nb}.
+Hence an HQET description is not used for these modes.
+A variety of quark-model-based analyses and predictions have been conducted, with wide-ranging predictions for $\RJ \sim 0.2$--$0.4$.
 A recent model-independent combined analysis for $B_{(s)} \to \Dx_{(s)}$ and $B_c \to \Jpsi$ and $\eta_c$, making use of a combination of dispersive bounds, lattice results and HQET where applicable, provided a prediction $\calR(\Jpsi) = 0.25(3)$~\cite{Cohen:2019zev}.
-A subsequent LQCD result provides the high precision prediction~\cite{Harrison:2020nrv}
+A subsequent LQCD result provides the high-precision prediction~\cite{Harrison:2020nrv}

 Preliminary lattice results for the $B_c \to \eta_c$ form factors beyond zero recoil are also available~\cite{Colquhoun:2016osw}.